selimsami/qforce/docs/source/examples.rst

 :code:`qforce benzene -o settings`

 You can now find the necessary force field files in the *benzene_qforce* directory.
-As you will notice, in this case GAFF atom types with ESP charges are used.
+As you will notice, in this case GAFF atom types are used.